MahaSci/UK-Road-Accident-Analysis/README.md

 ### (I suggest changing 2 to non-dry accidents have a higher percentage of severe/fatal injuries, or drop it althougher)
 3) Multi-vehicle accidents lead to a higher number of casualties.
 4) Accidents in rural areas are more severe than urban.
+5) Accident severity is dependent on light conditions.

 ## Project Plan
 * Outline the high-level steps taken for the analysis.